monnierliz/monnierliz.github.io/index.md

 Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802

 **T'ai Chi For Relaxtion**
 Various Libraries in Fort Wayne, Indiana, May through July.
 All are welcome to find a sense of relaxation through the basic principles of this ancient Chinese movement form.
 Our class will focus on breathing, developing confidence in balance and weight shifts, quieting the mind, moving slowly and finding efficiency and flow in our movement.
 User-friendly Qigong exercises will promote healing and internal harmony.
-To register call Fort Wayne Parks and Recreation: 260-427-6000.